 According to a study by author Penelope Burk, the average fundraiser stays at his or her job for 16 months before assuming another position.
-And replacing these professionals doesn’t come cheaply—averaging around $127,650 in direct and indirect costs.
+And replacing these professionals doesn’t come cheaply—averaging 90% to 200% of their salary in direct and indirect costs, according to the Society for Human Resource Management (SHRM).

 You don’t have to be an HR expert to know that high turnover rates stem from employee dissatisfaction and that satisfied staff members stick around, even through the tough times.
 But what does that really mean?
 We’ve found that development professionals tend to experience the following challenges.

 The nonprofit sector can be demanding, especially when an organization’s mission is on the line.
 When expectations and fundraising goals are set unrealistically high, they may significantly damage morale among development staff.
-In a recent study by Campbell & Company, 75% of CDOs and 62% of CEOs considered unrealistic expectations to be the chief reason for high development director turnover.
+According to one study, 75% of CDOs and 62% of CEOs considered unrealistic expectations to be the chief reason for high development director turnover.

 Development professionals are often expected to work long hours and possess a perfect balance of personality traits—analytic and creative, assertive and warm, extroverted while insightful.
 It’s a challenging role.

 And many of today’s development professionals don’t feel adequately compensated for the late nights, steep goals, and tight deadlines that come with their position.
-In a survey of 1,100 fundraising professionals, 48% said they left their last position to “seek a higher salary elsewhere.”
+In a survey of 1,004 fundraising professionals, 45% said they will seek new or different employment in the next five years.
+Of this group, 49% will seek a higher salary elsewhere.

 While fundraising and development should be a collective undertaking, many development professionals find themselves disconnected from the rest of their organization’s operations.
+A study of 662 nonprofit employees revealed that many felt the various departments did not work together or share information as well as they might.
 This sense of isolation can distance these staff members from the broader mission of your nonprofit.

 Ideally, development should be a team endeavor.
 Board members and staff at any level should be aware of and engaged in fundraising efforts.
 Similarly, development staff should have some input in the plans for and use of the funds they worked so hard to raise.
 In the best nonprofits, collaboration is the key to success.